-Sharing this now because it has proved a great help to me over the past few days.
-Jung is here talking about Active Imagination as a key to psychotherapy: but I believe that in his ideas of retaining his outer/circumferential consciousness at the same time as accessing the inner/central consciousness, he has actually hit on the method for becoming aware of the astral plane whilst retaining awareness of the physical counterpart at the same time.
+Jung was primarily interested in this quote as he saw it as the key to Active Imagination, and by extension to psychotherapy.
+However I believe that in Maitland’s ideas of retaining his outer/circumferential consciousness at the same time as accessing the inner/central consciousness, he (Maitland) had actually hit on the method for becoming aware of the astral plane whilst retaining awareness of the physical counterpart at the same time.
 The concept of “laddering back” may also be likened to “rising on the planes.”

 The reflecting on an idea, related ideas became visible, so to speak, in a long series apparently reaching back to their source, which to him was the divine spirit.
 By concentrating on this series, he tried to penetrate to their origin.
 He [i.e. Maitland] writes:

 I was absolutely without knowledge or expectation when I yielded to the impulse to make the attempt.
 I simply experimented on a faculty. . . being seated at my writing-table the while in order to record the results as they came, and resolved to retain my hold on my outer and circumferential consciousness, no matter how far towards my inner and central consciousness I might go.
 For I knew not whether I should be able to regain the former if I once quitted my hold of it, or to recollect the facts of the experience.
 At length I achieved my object, though only by a strong effort, the tension occasioned by the endeavour to keep both extremes of the consciousness in view at once being very great.